The Evolution of Personalized Cancer Care

 Beyond that, Goldwein notes that the machinery necessary for analysis may become obsolete over time.
 For example, data may be stored on a particular type of computer drive or in a format that no longer exists.

-Cancer Care in the Sunshine State
+Cancer Care in the Golden State

 The California Cancer Registry (CCR) is leading the push to collect cancer data in real time.
 Last year it became the first state to test pilot such an effort.
 "Achieving the promise of 'personalized' cancer care requires comprehensive information on the effectiveness of various cancer treatments not just on a particular type of cancer like melanoma but also on the specific genetics of a patient's cancer," says California Department of Public Health (CDPH) Director and State Public Health Officer Karen Smith, MD.
 "A primary barrier is collecting data in real time and in a structured format.
 CCR's most current data are roughly 18 to 24 months old.
 Clinical trials need more timely information to lead to more personalized and better treatment of cancer.
 CDPH is working with partners such as pathologists, hospitals, physicians, and other reporting sources to achieve the goal of real-time, structured cancer case data collection through implementation of recently passed legislation and utilization of a structured series of templates developed by the College of American Pathologists."